BEHAVIOR AND CONDUCT POLICY

 using library equipment such as computers and copiers.
 These activities are to

 be conducted in a manner so as not to disturb others.
-Group study by four at one
+Group study by four

 or tutoring of, more students at one time, or any group work which creates